 To serve our visitors cold drinks and tap water, we order over 300,000 cups every year.
 We've switched to cups made from plant-based material.
 These are light, strong and perfect for cold drinks.

 Our cafes sell over 15 different types of bottled soft drinks.
 In summer 2017, we decided to streamline our range, introducing glass bottles over plastic ones.
-We aim to be plastic-free by summer 2018.
-We also provide free water at all our bars and restaurants.
+We became plastic bottle free in our bars and restaurants in summer 2018.
+We also provide free water at all our food and drink outlets.

 100% of all waste that comes from the bins in our restaurants and theatres is either recycled or turned into energy.